strapi/strapi/CONTRIBUTING.md

 $ yarn test:generate-app mysql
 ```

-A new app is required every time you run the API integration tests otherwise, the test suite will fail.
+A new app is required every time you run the API integration tests, otherwise the test suite will fail.
 A command is available to make this process easier: `yarn test:api`.

-This command runs tests using jest behing the scenes.
-Options for jest can be passed in the command. (e.g. to update snapshots `yarn test:api -u`).
+This command runs tests using jest behind the scenes.
+Options for jest can be passed to the command. (e.g. to update snapshots `yarn test:api -u`).

 ### Changing the database

-By default the script test commmand creates an app that uses `sqlite`.
+By default the script run by `test:api` an app that uses `sqlite` as a database.
 But you can run the test suites using different databases:

 ```bash
 $ yarn test:api --db=sqlite